mjz-smu/codelab_instructions/README.md

 benchmark tools and use the additional test result data to confirm your findings.

-## Explore the results of a benchmark
+## Exploring the results of a benchmark

 The **iperf** test you started, should now be completed.
 Return to the first Cloud Shell to review the test results from **iperf**.